 It is not about the data but about the information you can DO something with.
 It is not simple social media metrics but about key performance indicators to reach your destination.
 This focus on action and interaction (input), leading to new action, conversations and relational change is what Social CRM is very much about as well.

 100 social media metrics and 3 business goals

 Even if actual “sells” are rarely being made on social media, as a company and a brand, you sell and buy things on them that yield a lot more financial value in the long haul: “human” value, trust, social capital, reputation, influence, service, the people behind your brand, loyal customers, etc.

 So how does one exactly measure social media?
 Jim already provides a hundred social media metrics in the preface of his book alone.
 And those aren’t even his own.
-He mentions the 100 metrics which David Berkowitz posted with some others on the Marketers Studio blog at the time.
+He mentions the 100 metrics David Berkowitz summed up (see below).

 Is it a book that gives away everything in a preface?
 No, because as Jim and Berkowitz say: which social media metrics you need first of all depend on the goals you want to realize with the use of social media.

 Where is the emphasis when determining the Key Performance Indicators?

 Let me have a look at these three business goals and tackle them from my social media marketing point of view, spiced up with elements from Jim’s book.
 In the illustration below, which is a reproduction of the one in Jim’s book with some extra thoughts, you will see that all three business goals partially overlap.